-Cancer vaccines don't just boost the immune system in general; they cause the immune system to attack cells with one or more specific antigens.
-And because the immune system has special cells for memory, it’s hoped that the drugs will help keep cancer from coming back.
+Cancer vaccines cause the immune system to attack cells with one or more specific antigens.
+Because the immune system has special cells for memory, it’s hoped that the vaccine might continue to work long after it’s given.

-At this time, this is the only vaccine approved by the US Food and Drug Administration (FDA) to help treat cancer.
-It is used to treat advanced prostate cancer that is no longer being helped by hormone therapy.
+This is the only vaccine approved in the US to treat cancer so far.
+It’s used to treat advanced prostate cancer that is no longer being helped by hormone therapy.

 For this vaccine, immune system cells are removed from the patient’s blood and sent to a lab.
-There they are exposed to chemicals that turn them into special cells called dendritic cells.
-They are also exposed to a protein called prostatic acid phosphatase (PAP), which should produce an immune response against prostate cancer.
+There they are exposed to chemicals that turn them into special immune cells called dendritic cells.
+They are also exposed to a protein called prostatic acid phosphatase (PAP), which should produce an immune response against prostate cancer cells.

 Side effects are usually mild and can include fever, chills, fatigue, back and joint pain, nausea, and headache.
 A few men may have more severe symptoms, including problems breathing and high blood pressure.

-Other cancer vaccines have shown some promise in clinical trials, but have yet to be approved in the United States to treat cancer.
-Some of these are described in the section, “What’s new in immunotherapy research?”
+Many different types of cancer vaccines have shown some promise in clinical trials, but they are not yet approved in the United States to treat cancer.
+For more information on some these newer vaccines, see “What’s new in cancer immunotherapy research?”